Review: Glove80 Ergonomic Keyboard

 Innards: microcontroller, battery, and firmware

 Both Glove80 halves use an nRF52840 as part of a Raytac MDBT50Q module with a PCB antenna.
 Both halves run the open source ZMK firmware, which is one of the most extensive keyboard firmware options besides QMK.
 Unlike QMK, ZMK is primarily focused on wireless use through Bluetooth LE.
 When the left half is connected through USB, the keyboard presents itself to the host computer as a USB keyboard, however the halves will always communicate through Bluetooth LE.
 People who prefer to use a keyboard fully wired may find this problematic.
 In most scenarios this shouldn’t be an issue since Bluetooth LE uses encryption and I have found the connection between the halves to be rock solid.
-In my use over the last two months, the halves have never disconnected and I never had any issues connecting the halves when they were turned back on or when flashing new firmware.
+In my use over the last six months, the halves have never disconnected and I never had any issues connecting the halves when they were turned back on or when flashing new firmware.

 Both halves use a battery with 500 mAh capacity.
 I have only charged the battery once when I got the Glove80, besides incidental charging when flashing new firmware.
 The battery drains very quickly though with RGB effects enabled (within a few hours at most).
 If you like to use RGB effects it is better to power the halves through USB.
 The batteries are user-accessible, so they can be disconnected when the keyboard is only used wired.